apisnetworks/apiscp-docs/docs/admin/PHP-FPM.md

 ##### Native

 In /etc/systemd/system, create a directory named after the pool and suffixed with ".d".
-Pools are named php-fpm-siteXX-NAME.
-For example, to override pool named apis.com on site1, create a directory named *php-fpm-site1-apis.com.d/* and a file named "override.conf".
+Pools are named php-fpm@siteXX-NAME.
+For example, to override pool named apis.com on site1, create a directory named *php-fpm@site1-apis.com.d/* and a file named "override.conf".

-`systemctl edit php-fpm-site1-apis.com` is equivalent to the above operation.
+`systemctl edit php-fpm@site1-apis.com` is equivalent to the above operation.

 ```
 [Service]